Kumar Ram Narain Karthikeyan was the first Indian driver to race in Formula 1 but during his career, he has also competed in other racing series.

 Moving to the Auto GP series was a big downgrade for Karthikeyan but the season of 2013 was one of the best in his career and he needed just a little luck to win the title.
 Narain started a season driving for Zele Racing but the results were average.

 After the race in Hungary, he moved to Super Nova International team which was a perfect match.
 He won five out of nine races and had other two podiums which pushed him into the battle for the title.
 Unfortunately, Karthikeyan was disqualified from the season-closing race at Brno and had to settle for the 4th place in the final classification.

-Racing in the Japanese Super Formula since 2014
+Racing in the Japanese Super Formula from 2014 to 2018